A unique hospital care facility in Kampot Cambodia that provides medical care to the poorest who otherwise could not afford treatment.

 Our staff is compassionate and trained by experts.

 We provide medical outreach in schools and villages where help is most needed.

 It all started when Dr. Kill and his family learned of the acute suffering and unnecessary deaths of children in Southern Cambodia.
 They decided to build a hospital in cooperation with the Pontifical Missionary Childhood Germany (Kindermissionswerk “Die Sternsinger”, Germany) to address this tragedy and to commemorate their daughter who had passed away in a tragic accident.

-The SKMH is a charity hospital that was built with the vision to improve the health situation of Cambodians, especially children and expectant mothers, regardless of their ability to pay.
-In order to realize this vision, the SKMH will be building its services in phases.
-Since April 2012 the SKMH is providing outpatient services to adult and pediatric patients.
+The Sonja Kill Memorial Hospital is a charity hospital that was built with the vision to improve the health situation of Cambodians, especially children and expectant mothers, regardless of their ability to pay.
+There has been great progress made towards achieving this goal since the hospital opened on the 1st of April 2012.

 The hospital has been developing in phases, with the Outpatient department being the first to open.
 Since then, we have developed a range of services: our Maternity Ward opened in 2014 and our Surgery Department opened in January 2015.
 Please see the 'Clinical Services' tab for more information.

 Sustainability is important to us.
 Therefore, fees collected from paying patients are used to subsidize treatment of the poor!
 Our fees are based on the patient’s ability to pay as determined by a financial assessment.
 Poor families will be treated for free, while patients who can financially contribute to their medical care will be required to pay a fee.

 We are tremendously grateful to everyone who has helped us come this far and continues to support our vision.
 We are a professional, friendly and compassionate team who loves working together to make Cambodia a healthier place.
 We are always looking for support so that we can continue saving lives of very sick children and their families.

 If you would like to know more, please visit our 'Support' tab.